 Q: Can I get a credit card if I go bankrupt?

 A: You are required to surrender all credit cards in your possession to the trustee when you sign the bankruptcy papers.
-However, it will be possible to obtain credit and credit cards after you are bankrupt.
-You must disclose the fact of your bankruptcy to the lender, and a credit card issuer may require a deposit to secure the credit card.
+However, it will be possible to obtain credit and credit cards again after you are bankrupt.
+You will just need to disclose your bankruptcy to the lender, and a credit card issuer may require a deposit to secure the credit card.

 Q: Will my bankruptcy be made public?

-A: Generally, there is no public notice of bankruptcy - however, legally, bankruptcy is a public process.
-If someone conducts a search, they would be able to find out about your bankruptcy but only creditors will be notified.
-If your assets available for distribution to creditors (i.e. those not exempt from seizure) do not exceed $10,000, your bankruptcy will not be advertised in the newspaper.
-However, if available assets exceed this amount, the law requires that the trustee place a notice in the newspaper.
-The vast majority of bankruptcy administrations are not advertised.
-If you have questions, you should discuss this matter with the trustee prior to proceeding.
+A: Generally, there is no public notice of bankruptcy and only creditors will be notified.
+However, legally, bankruptcy is a public process so people would be able to find out about your bankruptcy.
+If your assets available for distribution to creditors (i.e. those not exempt from seizure) do not exceed $15,000, your bankruptcy will not be advertised in the newspaper.
+If available assets exceed this amount, the law requires that the Trustee place a notice in the newspaper.
+The vast majority of bankruptcy filings are not advertised.
+If you have any more questions, you should discuss this matter with the Trustee prior to proceeding.

 Q: How long does a bankruptcy last?

-A: You remain bankrupt until you receive your discharge.
-Normally, the period over which you are “bankrupt” can last from nine months to 36 months and it generally depends on your specific financial situation.
+A: You remain in the bankruptcy process until you receive your discharge.
+Normally, the period over which you are “bankrupt” can last from nine to 36 months and it generally depends on your specific financial situation.

-A: The trustee in bankruptcy does not work for either the debtor or the creditors.
-The trustee is an officer of the court who is licensed to administer the Bankruptcy and Insolvency Act.
+A: A Trustee in Bankruptcy does not work for either the debtor or the creditors.
+The Trustee is an officer of the court who is licensed to administer the Bankruptcy and Insolvency Act and acts more like a mediator.
 He/she has duties to the bankrupt, creditors and the Office of the Superintendent of Bankruptcy to ensure that the process is fair to all parties.